h-filzer/OpAmp-Notebooks/README.md

 # OpAmp-Notebooks
-Jupyter notebooks for calculating transfer functions and corresponding amplifier gain and offset voltages
+Jupyter notebooks for calculating transfer functions and corresponding amplifier gain and offset voltages.